niolabs/docs/docs/running-nio/in-the-cloud.md

 # nio-managed Cloud Instance

-While the true power of nio is experienced when you have multiple [local installations](/running-nio/locally) communicating across a distributed network, we also offer the ability to spin up cloud instances through the **System Designer**.
+While the true power of nio is experienced when you have multiple [local installations](/running-nio/locally) communicating across a distributed network, we also offer the ability to spin up cloud instances through the **nio System Designer**.

-A nio-managed Cloud Instance allows you to get up and running quickly, and to start building services right away (although our local installation process usually only takes 5 minutes!).
+A nio-managed cloud instance allows you to get up and running quickly, and to start building services right away (although our local installation process usually only takes 5 minutes!).

 >**[info] Prerequisites**
 >
 >* **a nio account**: [Sign up here](https://app.n.io/signup)

 ---
-## Create A System
+## Create a system

 The first time you visit the system Designer